The Northern Rivers Community Foundation proudly accepts the invitation of the Uluru Statement from the Heart.

-“Through our Community Grants Program, our donors have been able to fund some incredible projects including those of Mudyala Aboriginal Corporation, Bunjum Aboriginal Corporation, Bundjalung Tribal Society, The Returning Indigenous Corporation and Budjarum Aboriginal Corporation… community-led, grassroots change for Aboriginal communities.
+“Through our Community Grants Program, our donors have been able to fund some incredible projects including those of Mudyala Aboriginal Corporation, Bunjum Aboriginal Corporation, Bundjalung Tribal Society, The Returning Indigenous Corporation and Budjaram Aboriginal Corporation… community-led, grassroots change for Aboriginal communities.

 “Our First Nations Elders and communities continue to be generous in sharing of knowledge of caring for Country and culture, despite the fraught history.

 “We need to return that generosity of spirit by listening to the Statement from the Heart and walking beside our First Nations friends to help eliminate the disadvantage faced by Indigenous Australians.”